amr9mohamed/XIOT_project/README.md

 kit used and Implementation:

-This project is done over atmega32 (Amit AVR kit) Nearly all of the functions are implemented jusgt the string functions are included from pre implemented header files
+This project is done over atmega32 (Amit AVR kit) Nearly all of the functions are implemented just the string functions are included from pre implemented header files

 Assumptions: